 The accordion way cover set is a useful accessory to collect the milling chips and prevent them from falling on the lead screws.
 This can help substantially improve the life of the lead screws.

 Getting the 15" column upgrade is something I'd really recommend you get if you can afford the extra $100.
 It increases the travel on Z to 10" from the original 6".

-This extra space is really useful when fixing other tooling where you need more space like boring head, ER-32 chucks and several other tooling.
+This extra space is really useful when fixing another tooling where you need more space like boring head, and ER-32 chucks.

 Contrary to expectations, the extra height has no noticeable effect on the rigidity of the whole setup.

 Sherline also has an optional 18" long mill table that adds 5" of extra X travel at a cost of $200 more.